ronaldnetawat/meditrack/README.md

 - Change colors: Edit the Tailwind classes in `index.html`
 - Modify timer logic: Edit `script.js`
-- Add features: Consider adding sound notifications, session history, etc.
+- Add features: Consider adding:
+  - Sound notifications
+  - Export session data
+  - Meditation goals
+  - Different meditation types
+  - Dark mode

+## Privacy

+All data is stored locally in your browser using localStorage.
+No data is sent to any external servers.
+Your meditation history remains private on your device.

 ## License